 Roll forging is often used to produce parts for the automotive industry.
 It is also used to produce things like knives and hand tools.

 Standard Forging Equipment

-There are four primary tools that are used in the metal forging process depending on the exact method being used.
+There are several primary tools that are used in the metal forging process depending on the exact method being used.

 The hammer, or power hammer, is a tool most commonly associated with forging.
 Whether a hand-held hammer or a massive power hammer, the tool is used to repeatedly hit the metal in order to deform it.
 As long as it possesses a 50,000 lbs driving force to deliver high-pressure impact blows, a hammer can pound metal into shape.